Were you prepared for the biggest sources of uncertainty in your supply chain in 2019?

 One of the brightest spots in supply chain risk management this year has been a boom in technological tools that can increase supply chain transparency.

-- Electronic Logging Devices (ELDs) and freight tracking devices have turned shipments and semis into connected Internet of Things devices, virtually eliminating the need for phone calls asking “where’s my truck?”
+- Electronic Logging Devices (ELDs) and freight tracking devices have turned shipments and semis into connected Internet of Things devices.
+These virtually eliminate the need for phone calls asking “where’s my truck?”

 - New data aggregation services have improved access to historical and real-time data, from carrier pricing to weather patterns, and much, much more.